Tunisian president seizes control of electoral commission | Politics

 In his decree on Friday he said he would select three of the existing nine members of the electoral commission to stay on, serving in a new seven-member panel with three judges and an information technology specialist.
 The judges would be selected by the supreme judicial council, a body he also unilaterally replaced this year in a move seen as undermining the independence of the judiciary.

-The commission's head, Nabil Baffoun, has angered Saied by criticising his plans to hold a referendum and a later parliamentary election, saying such votes could only happen within the framework of the existing constitution.
+The commission head Baffoun had angered Saied by criticising his plans to hold a referendum and a later parliamentary election, saying such votes could only happen within the framework of the existing constitution.
 This week, referring to Saied's expected announcements, Baffoun said the president was not allowed to change the membership of the electoral commission or to rewrite electoral laws by decree.

+While Saied has focused on restructuring Tunisian politics, a looming economic crisis threatens to unravel his plans, as the government struggles to finance its 2022 deficit and repay debts.
+Talks between Tunisian negotiators and the International Monetary Fund for a rescue package resumed in the United States this week.

+Tunisia's main Western donors have urged Saied to return to a democratic, constitutional path.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)